ArctiqTeam/ocp-azure-storage-config-nodes/README.md

 These playbooks and the accompanied inventory file facilitate putting these code blocks into place.

 1. Please populate the inventory file with your nodes appropriately.
+2. Please populate the azure.conf file with your environment details.
-2. to add the blocks, run from your Ansible host..
+3. to add the blocks, run from your Ansible host..

 `ansible-playbook -i nodes az-stor-config-add.yml`

-3. to remove the blocks, run from your Ansible host..
+4. to remove the blocks, run from your Ansible host..

 `ansible-playbook -i nodes az-stor-config-remove.yml`